 The hotel and its atmosphere is created primarily by the people, but the atmosphere of the place is also influenced by its location, decor and the attention to detail.
 We know this, and so we took care of everything.

-Our restaurant is located on the rock on the seashore with the view on the swimming pool and the ocean.
-During the day you can hide away from the sunshine on the entresol to contemplate the waste of the ocean water when stretched out in the soft seats.
-And in the evening, sitting with a drink at the bar made of the local ngalawa boat you can talk about life, exchange your impressions from the day or admire the moonrise.
-On the other hand, those who prefer to meditate or read in the solitude have a comfortable sofa at their disposal.
-You will not like to leave this place.
-And when needed, our attentive waiters and waitresses will deal with everything.
+Our restaurant is located on the rock on the seashore with a view on the swimming pool and the ocean.
+During the day you can hide away from the sunshine on the entresol to contemplate the wide expanse of the ocean water while stretched out in your soft seats.
+In the evening, sitting with a drink at the bar made of the local ngalawa boat, you can talk about life, exchange your impressions from the day or admire the moonrise.
+On the other hand, those who prefer to meditate or to read in solitude have a comfortable sofa at their disposal.
+You won’t want to leave this place.
+And when needed, our attentive waiters and waitresses will take care of everything.